Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 	.scaleOrdinal(['gold', 'tomato', 'cornflowerblue', 'green', 'chocolate', 'cadetblue', 'rebeccapurple'])
 ```

 Here the scale values are a list of keyword colors.
+You can use any color values here, or one of D3's built in color scales, which you worked with previously!

 ## Drawing the Circles

 Draw the circles.
-Again this is the same as the previous tutorial!
+This is the same as the previous tutorial!

 ```JS
 // Start drawing circles!